-Ethanol Ethanoic acid It exists only in liquid form.
+Ethanol Ethanoic acid 1.
+It exists only in liquid form.
 It can exist both in liquid as well as solid form.
-Physical properties 2.
-It belongs to the family It belongs to the family of carboxylic acids. of alcohols.
-3. It has a specific smell but not like vinegar.
+Physical properties It belongs to the family of alcohols.
+It belongs to the family of carboxylic acids.
 It smells like vinegar.
-Reaction with sodium bicarbonate: Reaction with sodium bicar-bonate: Chemical properties No salt formation occurs and carbon dioxide gas is also not evolved.
-2. It does not give litmus test i.e., no change in the colour of litmus solution.
-It will react with sodium bicarbonate to form a salt and carbon dioxide gas will be released.
-It turns blue litmus red.
+It has a specific smell but not like vinegar. mannen ma magan Reaction with sodium bicarbonate; Reaction with sodium bicar-bonate: Chemical properties No salt formation occurs and carbon doxide gas is also not evolved.
+2. It does not give litmus test i.e., no change in It will react with sodium bicarbonate to form a salt and carbon dioxida gas will be released.
+It turns blue fitmus red.
+2. It does not give litmus

-- (i) Isomers are those compounds which have same molecular formula but different structural formula.
-[1] - (ii) Two possible isomers of the compound with molecular formula ${\rm C_3H_6O}$ are :
+- Isomers are those compounds which have same molecular formula but different structural formula.
+[1] - (ii) Two possible isomers of the compound with molecular formula C2H6O are :